Lago Di Garda, Italy

 Where to Eat

-Trattoria ai Capitani in Riva del Garda does a solid lake fish soup that most tourists walk past in favour of pizza.
+Trattoria ai Capitani in Riva del Garda does a lake fish soup that most tourists walk past in favour of pizza.
 Do not walk past it.

 Where to Stay

 For budget travel, the campgrounds north of Riva around Arco are well-maintained and have direct lake access.
-Camping Maroadi in Torbole charges around EUR 20 per night for a tent pitch and puts you within walking distance of the windsurfing schools.
+Camping Maroadi in Torbole charges around 20 euros per night for a tent pitch and puts you within walking distance of the windsurfing schools.

 Local Wine